-Financial aid from most of the programs discussed on this web site is awarded on the basis of financial need (except for unsubsidized Stafford and all PLUS loans).
+Financial aid from most of the programs discussed on this website is awarded on the basis of financial need (except for unsubsidized Stafford and all PLUS loans).

 When you apply for federal student aid, the information you report is used in a formula established by the U.S. Congress.
-The formula determines your Expected Family Contribution (EFC), and amount you and your family are expected to contribute toward your educational cost.
+The formula determines your Expected Family Contribution (EFC), and the amount you and your family are expected to contribute toward your educational cost.
 The student and parents or legal guardians are responsible for paying educational costs.
-Lincoln University expects that parents will assist paying the cost to the greatest extent their income will permit.
+Lincoln University expects that parents will assist in paying the cost to the greatest extent their income will permit.
 The student is also expected to share in the cost of education through working, borrowing, and savings.
 We encourage you where practical, to seek aid from the community, regional, and national organizations.
 If your EFC is below a certain amount, you will be eligible for a Federal Pell Grant.